tracee/tracee/binding/servlet/README.md

 </dependencies>
 ```

-If you are on a servlet Servlet<3-Container, you need to register the following filters in your web.xml:
+If you are on a Servlet-Container with servlet-version < 3, you need to register the following filters in your web.xml:

 ```xml
 ...